haberdashPI/terminal-polyglot/README.md

 # Terminal Polyglot

-An extension that makes working with multiple programming languages and the bulit-in VSCode terminal a little more streamlined.
+An extension that makes working with multiple programming languages and the bulit-in [Visual Studio Code](https://code.visualstudio.com/) terminal a little more streamlined.
 Provided are a set of terminal commands that are specific to each language mode.
 That way when you send code from one language it gets sent to different interactive terminal then code you send from another language.